csc301-2024-s/13-Engineers-Without-Borders/deliverables/D1/planning.md

 Middle, high school, and university students wanting to learn more about global food supply and issues relating to it.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?
-The traditional way of learning about issues surrounding global food supply and production require research, which is quite boring for middle school users and time consuming for high school/university students.
+The traditional way of learning about issues surrounding global food supply and production requires research, which is quite boring for middle school users and time consuming for high school/university students.
 Framing it as a game makes it fun and entertaining, and conveys EWB's vision to engineer a more sustainable future in a more engaging and interactive way.
 It will also help to reinforce EWB's reputation as one of the top leaders in education about international equity issues.

 This product also serves as a digitized version of EWB's "Green Revolution" workshop.
-Originally it is done in person with different teams, and they'd have to keep track of their money and statistics with a spreadsheet.
+Originally, it is done in person with different teams, and they'd have to keep track of their money and statistics with a spreadsheet.
 The product makes this process a lot easier by handling all the calculations and data for you, and also you don't need to meet up with other people in real life.
 This is a rather important option to give post-pandemic, afterall.

 #### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?
 1) As a student, I want to simulate budget choices in order to learn about the struggles of farmers in third world countries.
 AC: Given budget choices, when I choose a budget, then I see what farming tools I can afford.